 In addition to donations given in person or by way of postal service, donations can be made online.
 Simply click on the blue and yellow DONATE button on this website for instructions.
 To ensure that cost is not a prohibitive factor, we do not charge for our services.

 DISCLAIMER: Although the results of attending Bright Tomorrows support group meetings are often found to be therapeutic, a support group is not a therapy group.
-The objective of the support group is not to resolve the deeper mental health related issues that require one-on-one professional therapeutic assistance.
-The focus of these Christian support group meetings is two-fold: (1) to provide a safe environment that is faith-affirming, hope-inspiring; and informally structured; and (2) to promote supportive communication among brothers and sisters in Christ who share common experiences, challenges and concerns.
+The objective of the support group is not to resolve the deeper mental health-related issues that require one-on-one professional therapeutic assistance.
+The focus of these Christian support group meetings is two-fold: (1) to provide a safe environment that is faith-affirming, hope-inspiring; and informally structured; and (2) to promote supportive communication among brothers and sisters in Christ who share common experiences, challenges, and concerns.

 Bright Tomorrows does not recommend or endorse the use of any specific treatment or medication.
 Individual group participants must assume responsibility for consulting with their physicians and mental health care providers (psychiatrists, therapists, medical doctors, etc.) regarding medications and treatment protocols.

-While all information offered by Tim and/or Nancy Reside, including discussed and suggested coping strategies and skills, are offered in good faith, each recipient is advised that they need to assume personal responsibility for verifying the validity and applicability of such information and/or suggestions.
+While all information offered by Tim and/or Nancy Reside, including discussed and suggested coping strategies and skills, is offered in good faith, each recipient is advised that they need to assume personal responsibility for verifying the validity and applicability of such information and/or suggestions.
 Again, individual group participants should consult with their medical and mental health care providers.